-"; or (ii) load any cargo of "UAE origin
+- load any cargo of "UAE origin" bound for Qatar.

 However, it appears that transporting goods between Egypt and Qatar is still possible if done onboard vessels/crafts which are not Qatari.
 Similarly, Egypt has not yet restricted access to its waters (as opposed to its ports) to Qatari vessels.
 Qatari vessels, as any other vessels may, therefore, still sail through Egyptian territory, including through the Suez Canal.